cosmincalinescu91/Anomaly-detection-with-DBSCAN/README.md

 # Anomaly-detection-with-DBSCAN

-This is a simple algorithm inspired from DBScan algorithm but adapted to analyse the data in order, one by one, because the DBScan starts randomly.
+This is a simple algorithm inspired from DBSCAN algorithm but adapted to analyse the data in order, one by one, because the DBSCAN use to randomly select the data.

 The used datasets are some Yahoo public datasets which contains the information about Yahoo servers at a given time.
 For example, during the night, the servers are less loaded because there might be no users active, but during the day the servers might be very loaded because users are active.